Luigi Agretti

-Luigi Agretti (16 August 1877, La Spezia – 17 November 1937, La Spezia) was an Italian painter and decorator.
+Luigi Agretti (16 August 1877 – 17 November 1937) was an Italian painter and decorator.

 He used a formal repertoire of late Neoclassical origin.
 Throughout his career, he alternated between easel paintings, frescoes, and ornamental decorations.
 His works, whether in oil or fresco, are characterised by attention to detail, with precision in drawing.
 He worked on sacred, profane, historical and mythological subjects.